SeanDrum/antistasi-docs-preview/reference/builder-fortification-system.md

 When you place a structure, it doesn't immediately appear.
 Instead, construction materials (planks, pallets, or cinder blocks depending on the structure's cost) appear at the location.
 You must then hold an interaction action at these materials to construct the building.

 **Build time calculation:**
 Construction time scales with the structure's cost using a square root formula.
 The base build time is approximately 1.2 times the square root of the structure's price in seconds.
-For example, a structure costing 100 resources takes about 12 seconds to build, while one costing 1000 resources takes about 38 seconds.
+For example, a structure costing 100 money takes about 12 seconds to build, while one costing 1000 money takes about 38 seconds.

 **HQ bonus:**
-Structures built within 100 meters of your HQ construct 25% faster due to easier access to command resources and better logistics support.
+Structures built within 100 meters of your HQ construct 25% faster due to easier access to command support and better logistics.

 **Construction timeout:**
 Construction materials remain on the ground for 20 minutes.
 If you don't complete the construction within this time, the materials disappear and the faction's money is refunded.
 You can manually cancel construction by interacting with the materials and choosing the cancel option, which also refunds the money.